 Once you apply for Malta residence and obtain approval, you must comply with the programme’s conditions.
 This includes:

-- Maintaining your property investment.
+- Managing your property investment.

 Quality of Life in Malta